southerndna/react-boilerplate/README.md

 <sub><i>Keywords: React.js, Redux, Hot Reloading, ESNext, Babel, react-router, Offline First, ServiceWorker, `styled-components`, redux-saga, FontFaceObserver</i></sub>

+## Modifications

+This fork has been modified to use <a href="https://github.com/rtfeldman/seamless-immutable">seamless-immutable</a>.
+Read why we thought that was <a href="http://tech.noredink.com/post/107617838018/switching-from-immutablejs-to-seamless-immutable">a better choice</a>.
 ## Quick start

-1. Clone this repo using `git clone --depth=1 https://github.com/react-boilerplate/react-boilerplate.git`
+1. Clone this repo using `git clone --depth=1 https://github.com/southerndna/react-boilerplate.git`
 1. Run `npm run setup` to install dependencies and clean the git repo.<br />
    *We auto-detect `yarn` for installing packages by default, if you wish to force `npm` usage do: `USE_YARN=false npm run setup`*<br />
    *At this point you can run `npm start` to see the example app at `http://localhost:3000`.*